JohnFTitor/spendless/README.md

 Spendless is a Ruby on Rails application that allows users to keep track of their expenses and categories.
 Manage your own money, manage your own life

-Note: As of today, Spendless only includes a mobile version.
-The desktop version will be coming soon

 ## Deployment

 You can find the app [deployed in heroku](https://jf-spendless.herokuapp.com/welcome)